curusarn/bash-zsh-compat-widgets/README.md

 Just run `source example.sh` in your terminal and press `Control-O` or `Control-P` to see it in practice.

-There is a second `example_unbind.sh` that shows how you can revert the bindings.
+There is a second `example_revert.sh` that shows how you can revert the bindings.

-1) activate the bindings by running `source example_unbind.sh`
+1) activate the bindings by running `source example_revert.sh`
 1) press `Control-R` or `Control-P` to use them
 1) revert the bindings with `eval $revert_ctrl_r` and `eval $revert_ctrl_p`